 - When certain contributions are made.

 - While your money is invested.

-- When you withdraw money you are able to access under age 60

 - When you withdraw money you are able to access under age 60.

 When contributions are made A contributions tax of 15% (i) applies to employer contributions such as SG, award, salary sacrifice, additional employer contributions, and member contributions for which a tax deduction is claimed.
 If you make after-tax personal member contributions, a spouse makes a contribution to your account or the Government co-contribution is credited to your account, then contributions tax will not be deducted from these contributions.
-If you exceed your Contributions Caps, you may be required to pay an Excess Contributions Tax of up to 47% of the excess (see "Contribution Caps and the Excess Contribution Taxes" in this fact sheet).
+If you exceed your Contributions caps, you may be required to pay an Excess Contributions Tax of up to 47% of the excess (see "Contribution Caps and the Excess Contribution Taxes" in this fact sheet).
 Currently, contributions tax is calculated and deducted from your account at least annually and when you close your GSA.
 A further tax (called the "no-TFN tax") of 32% applies to employer contributions if you do not give us your TFN.
-The "no-TFN tax" of 32% for not supplying your TFN is calculated and deducted at least annually and when you close your GSA.
-The "no-TFN tax" may be refunded if the TFN is supplied within 4 financial years from when the contribution is made.
-Any refund will be added to your account and will be subject to the usual cashing and taxing rules.
-When you rollover or transfer money from another fund Generally, rollovers and transfers from taxed sources are not taxed when added to your super.
+The "no-TFN tax" of 32% for not supplying your TFN is When you rollover or transfer money from another fund Generally, rollovers and transfers from taxed sources are not taxed when added to your super.
 However, any remaining super surcharge liability arising in your previous fund may be transferred to your new account with us.
 We will subtract any surcharge liability from your account as the law requires us to.

-deduct 15% contributions tax at the time you rollover this component.
+If you have an untaxed element in the taxable component of your benefit, we generally deduct 15% contributions tax at the time you rollover this component.